tef/snippets/README.rst

 - Changed runtime to Python 2.7
 - Uses London timezone, not Eastern timezone
 - Eliminated Tags, and Following.
 If you're on the list of users, you get reminded and get all the updates.
-- Changed config to live in config.py, somewhat less hardcoded in
 - Stores time of snippet, doesn't delete old snippets.
 User list only shows most recent.
+- Changed config to live in config.py, somewhat less hardcoded in
+- Changed reply handling to handle both top and bottom posting.

 Todo
 ----